NASA M2-F1: Flight testing

-A NASA C-47 was used for all of the air tows.
+A NASA R4D, the Navy designation for the Douglas DC-3, was used for all of the air tows.
 The first was on August 16, 1963.
 The M2-F1 had recently been equipped with an ejection seat and small rockets – referred to by the test team as "instant L/D" – in the tail to extend the landing flare for about 5 seconds if needed, and Thompson prepared for the flight with a few more tows behind the Pontiac.

-Forward visibility in the M2-F1 was very limited on tow, requiring Thompson to fly about 20 ft higher than the C-47, so he could see the plane through the nose window.
+Forward visibility in the M2-F1 was very limited on tow, requiring Thompson to fly about 20 ft higher than the R4D, so he could see the plane through the nose window.
 Towing speed was about 100 mph.

-The C-47 took the craft to an altitude of 12,000 ft, where free flights back to Rogers Dry Lake began.
+The R4D took the craft to an altitude of 12,000 ft, where free flights back to Rogers Dry Lake began.
 Pilot for the first series of flights of the M2-F1 was NASA research pilot Milt Thompson.
 Typical glide flights with the M2-F1 lasted about two minutes and reached speeds of 110 to 120 mph.

 Tow release was at 12,000 ft.
 The lifting body descended at an average rate of about 3,600 feet per minute (1,100 m/min).
 At 1,000 ft above the ground, the nose was lowered to increase speed to about 150 mph, flare was at 200 ft from a 20° dive.
 The landing was smooth, and the lifting-body program was on its way.

 The M2-F1 was flown until August 16, 1966.
 It proved the lifting-body concept and led the way for subsequent metal "heavyweight" designs.
 Chuck Yeager, Bruce Peterson and Donald L. Mallick also flew the M2-F1.

 More than 400 ground tows and 77 aircraft tow flights were carried out with the M2-F1.
 The success of Dryden's M2-F1 program led to NASA's development and construction of two heavyweight lifting bodies based on studies at NASA's Ames and Langley research centers – the Northrop M2-F2 and the Northrop HL-10, both built by the Northrop Corporation, and the U.S. Air Force's X-24 program.
 The lifting-body program also heavily influenced the Space Shuttle program.

 The M2-F1 program demonstrated the feasibility of the lifting-body concept for horizontal landings of atmospheric entry vehicles.
 It also demonstrated a procurement and management concept for prototype flight research vehicles that produced rapid results at very low cost (approximately US$50,000, excluding salaries of government employees assigned to the project).